SFPC/sfpc.github.io/courses/art-for-mathist.md

 picture:
 notes-link:
 ---
-Math class, understading numbers, what do we want to knoe about math, what are common algorythms.
+Math class, understading numbers, what do we want to know about math, what are common algorythms.